 So, as my self-care practice for the day, I attended a workshop on the Human Gut Microbiome at Bastyr University in Kenmore, WA.

 The human gut contains trillions of microbial cells, commonly referred to as microbiata, and each of these microbial cells contains unique genes that have an impact on the human body.
 The microbiata produce metabolic signals, many of which we don’t yet fully understand.

-What’s perhaps even more fascinating, though, is that the human gut microbiome contains more genes than the human body itself–with the microbiome carrying 1,000,000 genes compared to the human genome’s mere 23,000 genes.
+But what’s even more fascinating is that the human gut microbiome contains more genes than the human body itself – with the microbiome carrying 1,000,000 genes compared to the human genome’s mere 23,000 genes.